cea-trust-platform/trust-documentation/doc/source/srcs/user_tutorials/heat_transfer.md

 Change the color tables for the temperature to have the same one on the 2 domains.
 Close **VisIt**.

 We are going to change the discretization of the test case from VDF to VEF.
-However, the VEF discretisation only works on tetrahedron, you therfore need first to triangulate the domains with the keyword **Trianguler\_H** in your `.data` file (see the [Reference Manual](../../reference/index.rst)).
+However, the VEF discretisation only works on tetrahedron, you therfore need first to triangulate the domains with the keyword **Trianguler\_H** in your `.data` file (see the [](../user_guide/reference/index.rst)).

 Then, give an unstructured aspect to the 2 meshes using the following syntax in you `.data` file:
 ```